-In all historical themes, we want children to ask the question ‘Who was in charge?’ and through historical enquiry, they will interrogate the actions, motives and impact of significant figures and organisations.
+In all historical themes, we want children to ask the question ‘Who had power?’ and through historical enquiry, they will interrogate the actions, motives and impact of significant figures and organisations.

 Children will develop strong foundations for future learning through key historical enquiry skills focusing on chronology, causation, change, evidence and interpretation.

 - Chronology.
-Possess a secure understanding of the chronology of the British Isles and other import periods of History with a particular focus on who was in charge
+Possess a secure understanding of the chronology of the British Isles and other import periods of History with a particular focus on who has power

 - Causation and change.
 Explain and organise the causes of events based on what they have in common.
-Recognise the impact of who was in charge, and begin to engage with leadership dilemma.
+Recognise the impact of who had power, and begin to engage with leadership dilemma.
 Describe change over time and how this may or may not cause events

 The curriculum is led and overseen by the History lead who will carry out regular monitoring, evaluations and reviews to ensure that the history curriculum is vibrant, relevant and meets the needs of the children and statutory regulations, making sure that good practice continually evolves and improves.

 Each year group undertakes two historical enquiries which build on their existing knowledge and historical skills.
-The children will ask ‘Who was in charge?’ and explain, in increasingly sophisticated terms, how this impacts the results of the inquiry.
+The children will ask ‘Who had power?’ and explain, in increasingly sophisticated terms, how this impacts the results of the inquiry.

 KS1, the history curriculum focuses on the world around them and of events within living memory giving a meaningful context ensuring that the foundations for KS2 history are laid down.